mmbajo/PROBA-V/README.md

 <p align="center"> <img src="img/3DSRnet.png"> </p>

 Like any residual nets, this architecture has a main path and a residual path.
 We replace the bicubic upsampling block with Weight normalized Conv2D net of the mean of the low resolution images.
 We replace the 3D-CNN block with multiple [WDSR](https://arxiv.org/abs/1812.09079) Residual blocks.
+Note that this architecture (Conv3d + WDSR) has also been thoroughly experimented in [this repository](https://github.com/frandorr/PROBA-V-3DWDSR) by frandorr.

 <p align="center"> <img src="img/wdsr-b-block.png"> </p>